EddieHubCommunity/support/discord/discord-readme.md

 8. **Help other people out when you can.** If people see you helping others, they will be even more likely to help you when you need it.
 9. **Roles**

     Our server has several roles you can assign to yourself, such as roles for your specific tech stack or roles that we ping for certain events.

     To see the roles that are available, head over to #bot-chat and use the command `becca!role`.
 Becca will send a list of the roles you can assign to yourself.

-    To assign a role, use `becca!role <role name>` and Becca will give you that role.
-For example, if I wanted the `angular` role, I would send the command `becca!role angular`.
+    To assign a role, use `/community role <role name>` and Becca will give you that role.
+For example, if I wanted the `angular` role, I would send the command `/community role angular`.